 The IEC 1906 Award was established in commemoration of the Commission’s foundation in that year and honours technical experts around the world whose work is fundamental to the IEC.
 Each year a maximum of five awards may be granted per TC, including its various subcommittees.

-A total of 150 experts from 50 TCs (including ISO/IEC JTC 1) and 11 experts from the CA Systems, representing 21 NCs, were nominated to receive this year’s 1906 Award.
+A total of 169 experts from 57 TCs (including ISO/IEC JTC 1) and 15 experts from the four CA Systems, representing 19 national committees, were nominated to receive this year’s 1906 Award.
 It recognizes exceptional recent achievements that contribute in a significant way to advancing the work of the Commission.